Titanium(III) chloride: Structure and bonding

 In TiCl3, each titanium atom has one d electron, rendering its derivatives paramagnetic, that is, the substance is attracted into a magnetic field.
 Solutions of titanium(III) chloride are violet, which arises from excitations of its d-electron.
 The colour is not very intense since the transition is forbidden by the Laporte selection rule.

 Four solid forms or polymorphs of TiCl3 are known.
 All feature titanium in an octahedral coordination sphere.
 These forms can be distinguished by crystallography as well as by their magnetic properties, which probes exchange interactions. β-TiCl3 crystallizes as brown needles.
 Its structure consists of chains of TiCl6 octahedra that share opposite faces such that the closest Ti–Ti contact is 2.91 Å. This short distance indicates strong metal–metal interactions (see figure in upper right).
 The three violet "layered" forms, named for their color and their tendency to flake, are called alpha (α), gamma (γ), and delta (δ).
 In α-TiCl3, the chloride anions are hexagonal close-packed.
 In γ-TiCl3, the chlorides anions are cubic close-packed.
 Finally, disorder in shift successions, causes an intermediate between alpha and gamma structures, called the δ form.
 The TiCl6 share edges in each form, with 3.60 Å being the shortest distance between the titanium cations.
 This large distance between titanium cations precludes direct metal-metal bonding.
 In contrast, the trihalides of the heavier metals hafnium and zirconium engage in metal-metal bonding.
 Direct Zr–Zr bonding is indicated in zirconium(III) chloride.
 The difference between the Zr(III) and Ti(III) materials is attributed in part to the relative radii of these metal centers.

+Two hydrates of titanium(III) chloride are known, i.e. complexes containing aquo ligands.
+These include the pair of hydration isomers [Ti(H2O)6]Cl3 and [Ti(H2O)4Cl2]Cl(H2O)2.
+The former is violet and the latter, with two molecules of water of crystallization, is green.